ramirak/MaltraceX/README.md

 - Virus Total integration - Choose whether to compare file hashes with VT database to get detection report from dozens of AVs.
 - List specific folder files and easily choose which file to scan
 - Windows Registry integration - Keep an eye on common registy keys used by different malwares and get notified about new keys.
+- Add registry paths to 'registry.list' to make the registry scan more comprehensive

 ## Example log